lindnerby/modulectl/docs/gen-docs/modulectl_create.md

+---
+title: modulectl create
+---

+Creates a module bundled as an OCI artifact.

+## Synopsis

 Use this command to create a Kyma module, bundle it as an OCI artifact, and push it to the OCI registry optionally.

 ### Detailed description